We do not have any open positions at this time.

 Patchen Miller Internship

 UVLT’s Patchen Miller Internship offers a self-motivated student the opportunity to contribute to UVLT’s work by designing an internship project focusing on conservation stewardship, environmental education and/or community engagement.
 This is a summer position with a stipend of $1200-$1500, funded by an endowment established in memory of Patchen Miller, a remarkable young teacher and naturalist who died at age 26.
 Internship length is variable but should generally incorporate the equivalent of 160-200 hours of work.
 View the Application Guidelines for more information.
-The deadline for 2015 applications is Friday, March 27.
+Applications for the 2017 internship will be accepted until April 1 .

 Other Internship Opportunities at UVLT